allanino/DNA/README.rst

       -d          decode .dna file and save as .decoded -j          decode .splitted.zip file and save it as .decoded

-As a example, we can decode one the `files`_ encoded by the authors of the paper.
+As an example, we can decode one the `files`_ encoded by the authors of the paper.
 Suppose you have cloned this repo with its examples folder:

 .. code-block:: console